7 festive things to do for Christmas in Seattle

 Teddy Bear Suite at the Fairmont Olympic Hotel

-The Fairmont Olympic Hotel celebrates the holidays with its Festival of Trees, a fabulous display of 23+ festively decorated Christmas trees in its lobby.
-Trees are on display November 18- December 30, 2022.
+The Fairmont Olympic Hotel celebrates the holidays with its Festival of Trees, a fabulous display of 20 festively decorated Christmas trees in its lobby.

-The Hotel is also home to the Teddy Bear Suite, from November 25, 2022 – January 3, 2023.
-This suite of plush teddy bears in every shape and size will have your kids in teddy heaven.
+The Hotel is also home to the Teddy Bear Suite, where the collection of plush teddy bears in every shape and size will have your kids in teddy heaven.
 There are plenty of photo opportunities and be sure to grab a candy cane on your way out.

 Fairmont’s Teddy Bear Suite raises money for Seattle Children’s Hospital, so please consider making a donation to this worthy cause.
 The Teddy Bear Suite is open daily (including Christmas) during the holiday season.
 This is one of the must see Christmas activities in Seattle.